Everything to Know About Standing Seam Metal RoofsPublished on Monday April 26, 2021

 Is a Standing Seam Metal Roof Right for You?

-Long Roofing is a trusted metal roofing contractor across New England and the Mid-Atlantic.
+Long Roofing is a trusted metal roofing contractor across the East Coast.
 If you’re interested in standing seam metal roofing for your home, reach out to our expert roofing team for more information.

-Call or visit us online today to get a quote on a standing seam metal roof or schedule your free, in-home consultation.
+Call or visit us online today to get a quote on a standing seam metal roof or schedule your free, in-home estimate.

 Interested in Long Home Products?